 - If the numbers work, Bridgeway Legal Funding will offer you an advance of 10-20% of what we think your case’s value is.

-Be sure to watch our to get a better understanding of what pre-settlement funding is and how it works.
+Be sure to watch our “What is pre-settlement funding and how does it work?” video to get a better understanding of what pre-settlement funding is and how it works.

-You can also check out the on the Bridgeway Legal Funding website to learn more about this process.
+You can also check out the “How pre-settlement funding works section” on the Bridgeway Legal Funding website to learn more about this process.

 How long does the pre-settlement advance process take?

 Bridgeway Legal Funding works faster than many of our competitors to secure pre-settlement advances for our clients.
 If you’re in a car accident in New York, we can accommodate you quickly—our business model is set up to get our clients access to their cash within 24 to 48 hours.

 Call Bridgeway Legal Funding at (800) 531-4066 or apply to our website to get your pre-settlement process started right away.